mbrubeck/wf-recs/README.markdown

 Ted Gould's post about [transcoding music files using Make][1] got me thinking about combining Make and [RecordStream][3] into a barebones [MapReduce][2] framework.
-As a demonstration, I wrote a simple solution to Tim Bray's [Wide Finder][6] challenge, to calculate hit counts from web server logs.
+As a demonstration, I wrote a partial solution to Tim Bray's [Wide Finder][6] challenge, to calculate hit counts from web server logs.

 RecordStream (also known as "recs") is a collection of Unix tools for